StackFocus/PostMaster/docs/Development/DevEnvironment.md

 - Install Vagrant by using your package manager or downloading it at:
 [https://www.vagrantup.com/downloads.html](https://www.vagrantup.com/downloads.html)

+- If you are using libvirt as your Vagrant provider (typical use case when developing on Fedora), you must have the `sshfs` Vagrant plugin installed.
+To install it, either run `sudo dnf install vagrant-sshfs` or `vagrant install sshfs`.

 - Run `vagrant up` to provision a Vagrant guest (development VM).
 Some operating systems require running vagrant with `sudo` or administrative rights.

-- If you are using libvirt as your Vagrant provider (typical use case when developing on Fedora), you must run `cp config.default.py config.py` in the PostMaster git directory.
-This is because the folder syncing is done through rsync, which is not bidirectional and therefore, the next time the folder syncs, the `config.py` file created by Vagrant (using Ansible) on the guest VM will be lost.
-To turn on automatic folder syncing if you are using libvirt, always run `vagrant rsync-auto` after running `vagrant up`.

 - Access PostMaster at [http://localhost:8080](http://localhost:8080) via your web browser